About Me - 2019 Celebrating 27 years

 Just for a complete change, and a new challenge, I occasionally tackle steam engines and tractors.

 With my work I have supported the Suffolk Punch Trust, the Suffolk Horse Society and the Zoological Society of East Anglia for many years.
-I am pleased to have provided the image for the Suffolk Horse Society Christmas card last year two for the Suffolk Punch Trust this year.
+I am pleased to have provided the image for the Suffolk Horse Society Christmas card 2016 and two for the Suffolk Punch Trust 2017.
 Also on my travelling trade stand, when I take my Suffolk Punch paintings out and about, I reserve a space for Suffolk Horse literature and am always happy to talk about Suffolks.

-My work, including cards and prints at most venues, may be seen widely across East Anglia at country and County Shows (art marquees) and also in Natural World Art Society Gallery, Banham Zoo (now located on the approach to the Zoo so Admission is no longer required), and The Bond Street Shop, Hingham, Norfolk.
+My work, including cards and prints at most venues, may be seen widely across East Anglia at country and County Shows (art marquees) and also with the Natural World Art Society based at Banham Zoo but also exhibiting further afield and The Bond Street Shop, Hingham, Norfolk.

-This year (2018) I was most honoured to receive a Bronze Citation for my painting "Bitterns at Minsmere" at The Wildlife Art Society International's Annual Exhibition at Nature In Art.
+In 2018 I was most honoured to receive a Bronze Citation for my painting "Bitterns at Minsmere" (see image on Home Page) at The Wildlife Art Society International's Annual Exhibition at Nature In Art.